10 Types of Tradescantia Plant Varieties with Names and Pictures

 On account of its vibrant and colourful foliage, Fantasy Venice Plant is among the best plants for the living room where it will create a magnificent sight.

-Tradescantia albiflora 'Nanouk' prospers in bright, indirect light, average warmth of 16-270C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose potting mix coupled with monthly feeding during the growing season.
+Tradescantia albiflora 'Nanouk' prospers in bright indirect light, warmth of 16-270C, humidity of 50-55% and consistently moist, fertile, well-drained potting soil coupled with monthly feeding in the growing season.

 Learn more on how to grow and care for Tradescantia albiflora 'Nanouk'